Structural Strengthening and Seismic Upgrade Works

 • Is the casino still open?

 Yes!
-All other areas of Christchurch Casino remain open, including our main gaming floor, The Café, and Skylark Bar and Lounge.
+All other areas remain open, including the Main Gaming Floor, The Café, Monza and Skylark Bar and Lounge.

 • Is the building safe to be in during these works?